The accelerating rate of technology is affecting all aspects of life and work. I love exploring the trends and using tech to improve the world.

 Most recently I was COO of Meetings.io and negotiated its acquisition by Jive Software.
-In my spare time, I dabble in coding, hike, and play guitar.
+I mentor startups and give talks on entrepreneurship.
+In my spare time, I design games, code, hike, and play guitar.

 I grew up in Livingston, NJ and went to Washington University in St. Louis for undergrad.
 I graduated from Stanford's MBA program in 2011.